-The 16th century brought religious changes to Wales.
+Meanwhile the 16th century brought religious changes to Wales.
 In 1517 Martin Luther, a German, started the Reformation.
-He demanded changes in Christian belief and practices.
+He demanded changes in Christian beliefs and practices.
 In 1534 Henry VIII broke with the pope and made himself head of the church in England and Wales.

 Meanwhile, during the 16th century Wales was gradually growing richer.
 Most people made their living from farming and cattle herding was very important.
-However trade and industry continued to grow.
-Wales exported more and more wool and woollen cloth.
-Meanwhile coal mining flourished.
+However, trade and industry continued to grow.
+Wales exported more and more wool and woolen cloth.
+Meanwhile, coal mining flourished.
 The Welsh iron industry also grew.

 However north Wales was still loyal to the king but in 1646 parliamentary soldiers marched into the area.
 They captured the royalist strongholds one by one.
-The last to fall was Harlech which was captured by parliamentary soldiers on 7 March 1647.
+The last to fall was Harlech which was captured by parliamentary soldiers in March 1647.

 WALES IN THE 18th CENTURY

 Also in the 18th century Wales underwent a religious revival.
-In 1735 the Welsh Methodists were created by Howel Harris (1714-1773) and Daniel Rowland (1713-1790).
-At first the Methodists remained members of the Church of England but they also held their own meetings.
-However some of the Church of England clergy disliked Methodism.
-Eventually in 1811 the Methodists began to ordain their own ministers and they became a separate church.
+In 1735 the Welsh Methodists were created by Howell Harris (1714-1773) and Daniel Rowland (1713-1790).
+At first, the Methodists remained members of the Church of England but they also held their own meetings.
+However, some of the Church of England clergy disliked Methodism.
+Eventually, in 1811 the Methodists began to ordain their own ministers and they became a separate church.

 WALES IN THE 19th CENTURY

-In the 19th century coal mining and iron working in Wales boomed.
-Other metal industries in Wales , such as copper, zinc and tin plating thrived in the 19th century.
+In the 19th century coal mining and ironworking in Wales boomed.
+Other metal industries in Wales, such as copper, zinc, and tin plating thrived in the 19th century.
 So did slate quarrying.
-There was also an important woollen industry in Wales.
+There was also an important woolen industry in Wales.

 There was also unrest in the Welsh countryside.
-There were riots in the years 1842-1844 known as the Rebecca riots.
+There were riots in the years 1842-1844 known as the Rebecca Riots.
 Men dressed as women and called themselves Daughters of Rebecca.
-The target of their rage were tollgates.
+The target of their rage was tollgates.
 (Many roads in Wales were owned by Turnpike Trusts and you had to pay a toll to use them).